felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 {{< figure src="/img/note-short-url.png" position="center" caption="" >}}

 See that strange `(F)/bcm`?
 The circled F is a shorthand for https://felx.cc.
-If you visit [https://https://felx.cc/.cc/bcm](https://felx.cc/bcm), you'll be taken to a much longer Google Photos link ([https://photos.google.com/share/AF1QipNkyXbkGnqpbp38J_f57sodGkG80\...](https://photos.google.com/share/AF1QipNkyXbkGnqpbp38J_f57sodGkG801H4lzJiwqTcInRbMmU38EKrqHbP28fZ9afKpw?key=WVB3UWdrUHNxS3duR0loTXY4ZEU5d084X29iSGp3)), which is a photo I took of a page in a book for convenience.
-Thus, https://felx.cc/bcm is my short URL: it is convenient to type on any device, and can redirect me to a much more unwieldy URL.
+If you visit [https://felx.cc/bcm](https://felx.cc/bcm), you'll be taken to a much longer Google Photos link ([https://photos.google.com/share/AF1QipNkyXbkGnqpbp38J_f57sodGkG80\...](https://photos.google.com/share/AF1QipNkyXbkGnqpbp38J_f57sodGkG801H4lzJiwqTcInRbMmU38EKrqHbP28fZ9afKpw?key=WVB3UWdrUHNxS3duR0loTXY4ZEU5d084X29iSGp3)), which is a photo I took of a page in a book for convenience.
+Thus, https://felx.cc/bcm is my short URL: it is convenient to type on any device and can redirect me to a much more unwieldy URL.

 A URL shortener is a service that allows you to create a small link that can redirect to a link of any length.
 This is invaluable: it